Kanazawa gold leaves Kanazawa haku

 What is Kanazawa gold leaves ?

-Haku means metal leaf and Kanazawa Haku is gold leaf produced in Kanazawa City and its environs in Ishikawa Prefecture.
-The attractive feature of Kanazawa Haku is the dazzling and elegant radiance of gold produced by master craftsmen.
-It is hard to believe but a small piece of gold alloy, no bigger than a 10-yen coin (23 mm diameter), will be repeatedly hammered and evenly thinned to cover one traditional tatami mat (about 1.6 ㎡) without losing its brilliance; to produce such high quality and lustrous gold leaf takes many years of devoted practice to learn the art.
+The word haku means "metal leaf" and Kanazawa haku is the gold leaf produced in the city of Kanazawa and its environs in the Ishikawa prefecture.
+The attractive feature of Kanazawa gold leaves is the dazzling and elegant radiance of gold produced by master craftsmen.
+It is hard to believe that a small piece of gold alloy, no bigger than a Japanese 10 yen coin (23 mm diameter), will be repeatedly hammered and evenly thinned to cover one traditional tatami mat (about 1.6 ㎡) without losing its brilliance.
+Producing such high quality and lustrous gold leaves takes many years of devoted practice to learn the art.

-Kanazawa Haku is used in large quantities on the historic buildings of Japan such as the Nikko Toshogu Shrine, and are also often applied to the traditional craftwork of Kanazawa, such as urushi utensils, family Buddhist altars and fittings, and textiles and Kutani ware.
-Today Kanazawa Haku burnishes many modern crafts and is widely used for interior goods, fashion items, and the like to bring a touch of golden brightness to our daily life.
+Kanazawa gold leaves are used in large quantities on the historic buildings of Japan such as the Nikko Toshogu (a shrine registered as a UNESCO World Heritage site), and are also often applied to the traditional craftwork of Kanazawa, such as Japanese lacquer (urushi) utensils, family Buddhist altars and fittings, and textiles and Kutani ware.
+Today Kanazawa gold leaves burnishes many modern crafts and is widely used for interior goods, fashion items, and other miscellaneous goods to bring a touch of golden brightness to our daily life.

-From the historic viewpoint, in some eras, it was difficult to engage in leaf manufacturing as an occupation because of restrictions imposed by the Shogunate or Government.
-Even so, as many say, the climate of Kanazawa with much rain and snow, and fine quality water are all ideal for working with gold leaf; in Kanazawa, gold stretches well, giving a lustrous finish to the gold leaf.
+From the historical perspective, it was difficult to engage in leaf manufacturing as an occupation because of restrictions imposed by the shogunate (Japanese military government) in some periods.
+Even so, it is said to be the climate of Kanazawa with much rain and snow, and fine quality water are the ideal for working on the gold leaf.
+Those climate factors in Kanazawa possibly stretch the gold leaf well and deliver a lustrous finish to the gold leaf.

 General Production Process